By José Alberto Hermosillo

 Adapting from the 1994 novel by A.S.
 Bryatt, “The Djinn in the Nightingale’s Eye,” George Miller and co-writer Augusta Gore placed together a series of cautionary tales in the form of flashbacks recounted by the genie’s past experiences.

 Tilda Swinton’s character is profoundly complex.
-She explores her feelings deeply - even though she is a confident woman of science who likes to take control of any given situation, she is also a believer.
+She explores her feelings deeply - even though she is a confident woman of science who likes to take control of any situation, she is also a believer.

 Upon arriving in the mystical city of Istanbul to present a conference, she finds some peculiar characters approaching her everywhere she goes.
 Then, she discovers the mysteries of the thousands of streets, parks, and enigmatic bazaars.
 As a courtesy, the hotel places her in the same room where Agatha Christie wrote “Murder on the Orient Express.”

 The Grand Bazaar of Istanbul is one of the most emblematic Turkish landmarks, with over 4,000 shops on 62 streets.
-While visiting such a splendid marketplace, Alithea questions her fate and how she escapes from it.
-Speaking about destiny, what will be the chances she can find, in a pile of “unsorted old and new things,” a bottle with a genie inside, also known as the “Nightingale's Eye.”
+While visiting such a splendid marketplace, Alithea questions her fate and how she escapes.
+Speaking about destiny, what will be the chances she can find, in a pile of “unsorted old and new things,” a bottle with a genie inside, also known as the “Nightingale’s Eye.”
 And indeed, after the finding, she takes it because, in her view, every object has an exciting story to tell.

 In a film full of contrasts, our rational-minded professor finds that she must believe in a higher power, this case, in the form of a djinn or genie, magnificently played by the talented British actor Idris Elba (“Beast,” “Beast of No Nation”).
-This exuberant, adult version of “Aladdin” realizes three wishes for Alithea, who does not want to play alone.
-Instead, she interrogates the djinn, which states, in an extremely long conversation, his three previous love experiences, setting the mystical and somehow romantic tone of the film.
+This animated, adult version of “Aladdin” realizes three wishes for Alithea, who does not want to play alone.
+Instead, she interrogates the djinn, who states, in an extremely long conversation, his three previous love experiences, setting the mystical and somehow romantic tone of the film.

-The first story is about the desire the djinn feels for the Queen of Sheba and how her seducer Solomon, the musician holds the evil forces in his hands placing him back in the bottle.
-The second tale is set in Constantinople, during the Ottoman Empire, where Gulten is a concubine in the court of king Suleiman the Magnificent.
-She desires the prince’s love but the fatal outcome for prince Mustafa is inevitable.
+The first story is about the desire the djinn feels for the Queen of Sheba and how her seducer, Solomon, the musician, holds the evil forces in his hands, placing him back in the bottle.
+The second tale is set in Constantinople during the Ottoman Empire, where Gulten is a concubine in the court of King Suleiman the Magnificent.
+She desires the prince’s love, but the fatal outcome for Prince Mustafa is inevitable.
 The final story takes us into the mid-19th Century in Turkey, where Zefir wishes for knowledge.
 Zefir’s second wish was never to meet the djinn, sending him to live in oblivion for another century.

 The film evokes the eternal question of what women most desire.
 The lead characters’ emotions evolve into affection, patience, and tolerance.
 They start to believe more purely in love, mysticism, and higher power.
-At the end, depends on us to let the djinn accomplish his mission and not let him get lost another thousand years in oblivion.
+In the end, depends on us to let the djinn accomplish his mission and not let him get lost another thousand years in oblivion.

 The complexity of the long dialogues and emotions experienced between the djinn and the lucky woman who holds the bottle compels the viewer to a second or even a third watch of such a magnificent and profound film.